aradi/fypp/docs/fypp.rst

 General syntax
 ==============

-Fypp has three types of preprocessor directives, two of them having a line and an inline form:
+Fypp has three types of preprocessor directives, all of them having a line and an inline form:

 *  Control directives